chronosphere-info/chronosphere-info.github.io/index.md

 # Access Data Items

+Much of today's discussion about data reuse revolve around proper practices to share information that we create - not about maximizing the utility of the already shared data.

-We work to facilitate programmatic analyses of large quantities of data.
-On the fundamental, practical level, the chronosphere is a data-distribution framework that allows the immediate access to hundreds of permanently deposited data products, directly instantiating them in users programming/analytical environments.
-This service depends on a metadata- and codebase, that links data files with code items and their dependencies.
+We intend to facilitate programmatic analyses of large quantities of Earth System data.
+On a practical level, the **chronosphere** is a data organisation and distribution service that allows the immediate access to hundreds of well-defined, permanently-deposited data *items*, and the immediate instantiation of these in users' analytical workspace (currently in the R programming environment).
+By promoting [FAIR](https://www.go-fair.org/fair-principles/) principles and open science with the reuse of data and computer code, we intend to help with filling the interdisciplinary gaps between geoscience disciplines.

-The chrononsphere is a research API, that makes code robust and portable.

-The data distribution framework is organized into three levels of primary entities: data items, data products and product series.
-Etc...
--how data products evolve
+This service depends on a metadata- and codebase, that links data files with code items, that are accessed remotely making the code built with them robust and extremely portable.
+The data distribution framework is organized around two levels of primary entities: exact data *items*, data *products*.
+Check out our [dataset data model]({{site.url}}{{site.baseurl}}/model/datasets/) if you are interested in learning more about these!

 <a href="{{site.url}}{{site.baseurl}}/r_client/#example"><button class="button is-primary" > Give it a shot! - access data with the chronosphere R package!</button></a>